mlabs-haskell/catalyst-funded-projects/Fund8/Cardano-Tx-Lib/README.md

 ## Current Status

-v2.0.0 currently in beta.
+v2.0.0 released (includes Babbage support).

-Integration with [Seabug NFT Marketplace](https://seabug.io/) and other client projects ongoing.
+Integration with [Seabug NFT Marketplace](https://seabug.io/) - see demo video below - and several other client projects ongoing.

 Freeze on new features until Vasil hardfork has concluded.